 When to Use a Production Schedule Template

 Use the production schedule template during production planning.
-This is when you start to estimate the amount of raw materials, people, workstations, processes and supplies you’ll need to get the work done.
+This is when you start to estimate the number of raw materials, people, workstations, processes and supplies you’ll need to get the work done.

 The next step is to determine the route of the raw materials through the production to the finished product.
 This will help you know where you are in the production cycle.
 This way you can accurately map the route from one workstation to the next.

 This is when the production schedule comes in.
 It’s a way to manage these processes to match your deadline and budget.
 Then you can execute orders without having to make wild guesses.
 During the execution phase, you have most of the work laid out and just have to respond to supporting issues.

 Depending on your business, there can be one or more people who use the production schedule template.
 A production planning manager oversees the production of a business.
 This person is more likely to manage the plan itself, though the schedule is part of that plan.